ckkz-it/underlinedef-purejs/readme.md

   ...
 </body>
 ````
 Choose one or multiple selectors.
 It could be, for example, `<p>` paragraphs, `<div>` wrappers or just `<body>` tag.
 Or some of them listed one after another.
-I recommend use any classes, id's, tags but `<body>` or whole page wrappers, because it would slow down page render.
+I recommend use any classes, id's, tags but `<body>` and whole page wrappers, because it may slow down page render.

 ````javascript
 underlineDef(".wrapper", {